-This definition describes agriculture as both an art and a science (needs skill and founded on scientifically verified facts) and thus includes specialized disciplines; the words “growing” and “raising” are descriptive of enterprise, activity or practice.
-It has two main divisions: plant or crop production and animal or livestock production; and it’s ultimate purpose is for food production, other human needs, or for economic gain.
+I use one definition as a compressed answer to that main question What is Agriculture?
+It is thus described as both an art and a science (needs skill and founded on scientifically verified facts) and thus includes specialized disciplines; the words “growing” and “raising” are descriptive of enterprise, activity or practice.
+It has two main divisions: plant or crop production and animal or livestock production; and it’s ultimate purpose is for food production, other human needs such as clothing, medicines, tools, artistic display, dwelling, and feed for animals, or for economic gain or profit.

 3. Agriculture is the deliberate effort to modify a portion of Earth's surface through the cultivation of crops and the raising of livestock for sustenance or economic gain.
 (Rubenstein, J.M.
 2003.
 The Cultural Landscape: An Introduction to Human Geography.
 7th ed.
 Upper Saddle River, NJ: Pearson Education, Inc. p.
 496).

-8. Agriculture, Agricultural Enterprise or Agricultural Activity means the cultivation of the soil, planting of crops, growing of fruit trees, including the harvesting of such farm products, and other farm activities and practices performed by a farmer in conjunction with such farming operations done by persons whether natural or juridical.
+5. Agriculture, Agricultural Enterprise or Agricultural Activity means the cultivation of the soil, planting of crops, growing of fruit trees, including the harvesting of such farm products, and other farm activities and practices performed by a farmer in conjunction with such farming operations done by persons whether natural or juridical.
 (Sec.
 3b, Chapter I, Comprehensive Agrarian Reform Law of 1988 (R.A.
 No. 6657 as amended by R. A. 7881), Philippines.
-Retrieved September 2, 2010 from http://www.chanrobles.com/legal4agrarianlaw. htm).
+Retrieved September 2, 2010 from http://www.chanrobles.com/legal4agrarianlaw. htm.

-The first 6 are scientific and practical definitions while numbered 7 to 12 are legal definitions of agriculture.
-These last 6 give more details on what is agriculture by enumerating the activities covered by the enterprise or practice.
-That contending parties have found the necessity to elevate to the Court controversies in relation to what is agriculture only underscores the uncertainty some feel for the term.
-The following conclusions can be made from these definitions and from those of specialized fields under agriculture:
+The first 3 are scientific and practical definitions while numbered 4 to 8 are legal definitions and meaning of agriculture.
+These last 5 give more details on what is agriculture by enumerating the activities covered by the enterprise or practice.
+That contending parties have found the necessity to elevate to the Court controversies in relation to what is agriculture only underscores the uncertainty relating to the term.
+The following conclusion can be derived from these definitions and statement of scope:

-1. Agriculture is an enterprise, activity or practice.
+1. Agriculture is an enterprise or business, activity or practice.
 It is synonymous to farming.

 2. The practice of agriculture is based on systematized body of knowledge (science) and requires skill (art).